tplante/thumbnail-carousel/README.md

 1. include files from the dist folder in your project
 2. link to thumbnail-carousel.css and thumbnail-carousel.min.js on a page where you would like to include a carousel
 3. create a container for your carousel using a block-style html element (e.g., div or section)
-4. create an instance of the ThumbnailCarousel object like so:
+4. create an instance of the ThumbnailCarousel object between script tags or in a separate js file, like so:

 ```javascript
     let carousel = new ThumbnailCarousel({